Volcanica Coffee: Third Wave’s Favorite Gourmet?CLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Last but certainly not least, we have Volcanica’s intermittently offered Kona coffee.
 When they have it in stock it’s. exciting for coffee lovers everywhere.
 The brew tends to be floral with notes of fruit and jasmine and a nutty undertone.

-In addition to their regional options Volcanica also offers a number or blends called Blue Gold Coffee Blend, Espresso Dark Roast, French Roast, Half-Caff Blend, Low acid blend, toastmaster’s blend, House blend, and Volcanic Coffee.
+In addition to their regional options, Volcanica also offers a number of blends called Blue Gold Coffee Blend, Espresso Dark Roast, French Roast, Half-Caff Blend, Low acid blend, toastmaster’s blend, House blend, and Volcanic Coffee.

 For a full explanation of what the “USDA Certified Organic” label means, check out this article.
 The short version is that organic means no chemical or synthetic pesticides or fertilizers are used to grow the coffee.

 The Volcanica brand specifically states that the farms they work with “believe that not only this is best method of growing coffee but it is also less expensive” and go on to explain that “They rely on birds and other wildlife to take care of any pests or bugs.
 For fertilizer they use natural compost and the volcanic soil which is already rich in nutrients.”

 So as far as the sustainability behind this certification (which isn’t always the best), this brand seems to check out.

 Coffees with This Certification:

 Bolivia Peaberry, Cameroon Coffee, Domincian Jarabacoa Coffee, El Salvador Coffee, El Salvador Peaberry, Guatemala Huehuetenango, Nicaragua Matagalpa, Ethiopian Sidamo, Sumatra Mandheling, and Peru.